-- The painting of the Mona Lisa visually representation the idea of happiness.
+- The painting of the Mona Lisa visually represents the idea of happiness.

 8. When was the Mona Lisa painted? – How old is the Mona Lisa painting?

-- During this time period Leonardo da Vinci was living in Florence, Italy.
+- During this period, Leonardo da Vinci was living in Florence, Italy.

 - The Mona Lisa painting is around 500 years old